OpenDDS/OpenDDS/docs/android.md

 (source $DDS_ROOT/setenv.sh; $DDS_ROOT/java/build_scripts/javac_wrapper.pl -sourcepath . -d classes -classpath . -implicit:none -classpath $DDS_ROOT/lib/i2jrt_compact.jar -classpath $DDS_ROOT/lib/i2jrt.jar -classpath $DDS_ROOT/lib/OpenDDS_DCPS.jar ${MODULE}/*
 ```

+This will produce a library with two components: a Java `jar` library file and
+a supporting native library `so` file.
+This native library must be included
+with the other native library files, and is different than the regular native
+IDL type support library.

 ## Using OpenDDS in a Android App